kpeu3u/codeigniter4-shopping-cart/README.md

 Cart::add(['id' => '293ad', 'name' => 'Product 1', 'qty' => 1, 'price' => 9.99, 'options' => ['size' => 'large']]);
 ```

-New in version 2 of the package is the possibility to work with the `Buyable` interface.
+Possibility to work with the `Buyable` interface.
 The way this works is that you have a model implement the `Buyable` interface, which will make you implement a few methods so the package knows how to get the id, name and price from your model.
 This way you can just pass the `add()` method a model and the quantity and it will automatically add it to the cart.

 **As an added bonus it will automatically associate the model with the CartItem**